 This option is based on Daniel’s fast found in Daniel 1:12-13.
-There we learn that he took a diet of vegetables, fruits, grains, and water.
+There, we learn that he took a diet of vegetables, fruits, grains, and water.

-Using the scripture in Daniel and the website daniel-fast.com, we created a guide of what to eat and not to eat:
+Using the scripture in Daniel and the website daniel-fast.com, we created a guide of what to eat and what not to eat:

 Eat: fruits, vegetables, whole grains, nuts, seeds, legumes, oils, water, decaf coffee, natural teas, juices